BananaCrystal/external-crypto-payment/standalone-README.md

 3. The component includes a 30-minute countdown timer for the payment session.
 4. The component handles form validation and displays error messages.
 5. The component displays success and error notifications.
+6. The component is fully responsive and works on all device sizes.
+7. The component is accessible and supports keyboard navigation.